java2script/java2script/trunk/sources/net.sf.j2s.ajax/readme.txt

 Aug 20, 2006

 This project requires JAVAX_SERVLET classpath variables for building.
+You can use the plugin org.eclipse.tomcat's servlets.jar for JAVAX_SERVLET variables.

-But it does not require JAVAX_SERVLET for running AJAX client.
+But JAVAX_SERVLET are not required for running AJAX client.

 Trying to export this plugin will fail because there are no dependency for JAVAX_SERVLET in the plugin dependencies.
 In